How Earned Media Drives AI Citations: Why 86% of Publications Never Get Cited

 | Machine Relations | AI-mediated discovery systems | Resolved and cited across AI engines | Full system: authority, entity, citation, distribution, measurement |

 The 86% exclusion rate is fixable.
-But it requires treating citation eligibility as a target metric rather than assuming it emerges naturally from quality PR.
+But it requires treating earned citations as a target metric rather than assuming they emerge naturally from quality PR.

 Start here: run a baseline citation audit before any campaign.
 Not where you think your brand should appear in AI answers.
 Where it actually appears.
 Query the AI engines your buyers use with the questions they actually ask about your category.
 See whether your brand appears, whether competitors appear instead, and which publications are being cited in those answers.